rxdock/rxdock/docs/getting-started-guide/quick-and-dirty-installation.rst

    **For Ubuntu users:**

-   If you are trying to use rDock in Ubuntu, please note that csh shell is not included in a default installation.
+   If you are trying to use |Dock| in Ubuntu, please note that csh shell is not included in a default installation.
 We recommend to install csh in case some error arises (``sudo apt-get install csh``), even with all the above-stated dependencies installed.